 At ConnectWeb we have a team of editors and researchers collating the most relevant information to you and your industry.
-All of AAP Directories' publications and live sites provide a wealth of information for research or marketing, and are used by public and corporate libraries, educational institutions, government departments, corporations and SMEs across the country.
+All Directories' publications and sites provide a wealth of information for research or marketing, and are used by public and corporate libraries, educational institutions, government departments, corporations and SMEs across the country.

 You are here: